Ibeno: Commerce

 The prime occupation of the people is fishing.
 However, farming and petty trading enjoy appreciative notice.
 The presence of oil exploration activities by oil giant ExxonMobil and other service companies influence activities both upstream and downstream.

+Ibeno LGA is a major oil-producing hub in Akwa Ibom state, Nigeria.
+The operations of multinational oil companies have brought both development and challenges such as shaping local politics, fueling conflicts over land ownership and creating environmental and ecological issues that affect fishing and farming livelihoods.

 Tourism

 The Ibeno Beach is a major tourism destination in Akwa Ibom State and, an emerging destination in Nigeria.

+The Ibeno Beach, stretching over 45 km, is recognized as the longest beach in West Africa.
+It serves as both a natural wonder and a major tourist attraction, drawing visitors to its scenic beauty, cultural festivals, and recreational activities.

 Culture

 Ibeno people are rich in cultural heritage.
 The people have many age-long traditional institutions like Ekpe, Obon, Uke, Ekong, Akata, Eka-Ebitu, Umom Isong, Oluo, Ikini and the age-grade system (Nka) which is highly recognized and practiced in Ibeno.

 People

 Ibeno people are ancestrally related to the Andoni people and Oron people in origin.
 The common dialect of Ibeno people is the Ibeno language, prominently spoken by Ibeno and Eastern Obolo people in Akwa Ibom State.
 The people also enjoy an active aquatic life.